Cavein254/obsidian-vault/data-bank/Vasicek Interest Rate Model.md

 Apart from Vasicek, there are other single factor models that exists:
-	i. *Merton Model -* This is helpful in determining the company's credit risk ii. *Cox-Ingersoll-Ross Model -* determines the interest rates in future by incorporating volatility, mean, and spread iii. *Hull-While Model -* Used to price interest rate derivatives.
+	i. *Merton Model -* This is helpful in determining the company's credit risk ii. *Cox-Ingersoll-Ross Model -* determines the interest rates in future by incorporating volatility, mean, and spread iii. *Hull-White Model -* Used to price interest rate derivatives.
 Assumes volatility will be low when short-term interest rates are near zero.
 $$dr_t = a(b -r_t)dt + \sigma dW_t$$
 Where: